Definition: What are actinides?

 - In nuclear weapons (e.g., plutonium and uranium)

-- As neutron source and as gamma source in industry and medicine (e. g. actinium)
+- As a neutron source and as a gamma source in industry and medicine (e.g., actinium)

 Actinide contraction is a phenomenon in which the atomic radii of the actinides decrease as the atomic numbers increase across the series.
 This phenomenon is because as more and more electrons are added to the atom, the 5f electrons are incapable of providing perfect shielding from the nucleus to the 7s electrons.
 As a result, the effective nuclear charge increases, and the 6s electrons come closer to the nucleus, thereby decreasing the atomic radius .